fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 ### Troubleshooting Bot Issues

 If the bot isn't responding:
-1. Check the logs for the bot component in Digital Ocean
+1. Check the app logs in Digital Ocean
 2. Verify the `TELEGRAM_BOT_TOKEN` is correct
-3. Make sure the bot process is running (you should see both components running in the App Platform dashboard)
+3. Look for any startup errors related to the bot in the logs
 4. Check for database migration errors in the logs

 ## Maintenance